- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast, Dinner

 This morning we take a short ferry to Sailor’s Island where you will enjoy a walking tour of Ile aux Marins, one of the eight islands in the Saint-Pierre Miquelon archipelago.
 It’s an island preserved the way it was back in the late 19th and early 20th centuries when traditional fishermen lived there before modern technology rendered them obsolete.
-We transfer back to Saint-Pierre in the evening for dinner.
+We transfer back to St-Pierre in the evening for dinner.

 Overnight: Saint-Pierre